freebsd/lutok/README.md

 For further information on the contents of this distribution file, please refer to the following other documents:

-* AUTHORS: List of authors and contributors to this project.
+* `AUTHORS`: List of authors and contributors to this project.
-* COPYING: License information.
+* `COPYING`: License information.
-* INSTALL.md: Compilation and installation instructions.
+* `INSTALL.md:` Compilation and installation instructions.
-* NEWS.md: List of major changes between formal releases.
+* `NEWS.md`: List of major changes between formal releases.

 For general project information, please visit [Lutok on GitHub](https://github.com/freebsd/lutok/)